AnnaAlexandrova1/AnnaAlexandrova1/README.md

 <!--
 **AnnaAlexandrova1/AnnaAlexandrova1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-<h1 align="center">HELLO, WORLD!
-I'am Anna</h1>
+<h1 align="center">HELLO, WORLD! </h1>

-<p>I work in logistics and study JavaScript, HTML and CSS.
+<p>I'am Anna.I work in logistics and study JavaScript, HTML and CSS.
 I'm going to change my profession to Frontend-developer.
 I'm from Moscow.
 Here I post my tasks from course and also my own projects.
 I love create webpages with HTML, CSS and JavaScript.
 Also I love programming in JavaScript, especially when I can find solve some problem.</p>